 A traceability matrix provides a mechanism for ensuring that coverage is checked.
 It aids in the creation of a snapshot to identify coverage gaps.

-In a nutshell, these are metrics that indicate the number of Test cases runs, pass, pass, failed, or Blocked for each requirement.
+In a nutshell, these metrics indicate the number of Test cases runs, pass, pass, failed, or Blocked for each requirement.

 What are the benefits of a requirements traceability matrix?